prerit2803/Continuous-delivery-framework/README.md

 ## Screencast
 The screencast for the Milestone is [here](https://youtu.be/yg7V67ptg18)
 ## Overview
-For the Miestone1 of the project, we are provisioning Amazon Web Services EC2 instances for our jenkins server, and deploying _Checkbox.io_ and _iTrust2_.
+For the Milestone1 of the project, we are provisioning Amazon Web Services EC2 instances for our jenkins server, and deploying _Checkbox.io_ and _iTrust2_.
-Once you clone the repository, you can see the following file structure
+Once you clone the repository, you can see the following file structure:
 ```
 |-- build.yml
 |-- deploy-checkbox.yml